briEvans/employee-directory-web/README.md

 1. Install yarn https://www.npmjs.com/package/yarn

 ## RUN APPLICATION
-1. `yarn dev` (This runs the server on port 5000 and the client on port 3000)
+1. `yarn dev` (This runs the server on port 5000 and the client on port 3000.
+A proxy is in place for the front end to communication to the back end.
+Go to localhost:3000 to see the app running)

 ## INTERFACE / VIEWS